The Unsaid: Plot

 Tommy punches Chloe, a girl on ecstasy, at a party because she tried to force him to have sex.
 At the same party, Tommy befriends Shelly and they become closer.
 Shelly tells Tommy about Kyle.
 From then on, Tommy uses the information in therapy sessions and manipulates Michael, who more and more sees his own son in him.
+The next day it's reported on TV that Chloe has been murdered.

-When Michael visits Tommy's father in prison he finds out that Tommy's mother misused her son as a lover and slept with him regularly.
+When Michael visits Tommy's father in prison he finds out that Tommy's mother raped Tommy regularly, even making him skipping school.
 This is the reason why his father, who came home early one day, bludgeoned her to death, and why Tommy reacts violently when women try to have physical contact with him.
-However, Mr. Caffey had always said it was because he found out his wife had a lover, running away, and tells Michael he'll deny all of that if he repeats that.
+However, Mr. Caffey had always said it was because he found out his wife had a lover.
+He tells Michael he'll deny it if Michael tries to tell anyone.

-In the last part of the movie, Tommy tries to make Barbara release him to an independent life immediately.
+Tommy attempts to make Barbara release him to an independent life immediately.
 When she refuses and touches him, he pushes her through a glass window.
 After she crawls to a telephone and attempts to call police, Tommy beats her with the handset.
 He flees in a car stolen from Troy and, armed with a handgun, picks up Shelly from her mother's house and speeds away.
 Michael finds the severely wounded Barbara in her apartment.
 Just before being placed in the ambulance, Barbara warns Michael about Tommy's plan.
 Michael races to his ex-wife's house, narrowly missing the boy and Shelly, whom he chases.
 The boy's flight comes to an end near train tracks, where he holds Shelly at gunpoint.
-Michael confronts Tommy with what his mother did and Tommy surrenders the girl and the gun.
+Michael confronts Tommy with what his mother did and he tearfully surrenders the girl and the gun.
 When a train approaches, Tommy tears loose from Michael's embrace and runs onto the tracks.
 At the last second, Tommy stops on the tracks, throws up his arms, and awaits impact.
 Michael grabs Tommy and they fall away from the locomotive.